 Description: NAMD divides the entire periodic cell into horizontal slabs of equal thickness; pressureProfileSlabs specifies the number of such slabs.

-• pressureProfileFreq < How often to output pressure profile data > Acceptable Values: Positive integer
+• pressureProfileFreq < How often to output pressure profile data >

 Description: Specifies the number of timesteps between output of pressure profile data.